popdotco/winston/README.md

 # About Winston

 Winston is a AB/split testing library which utilizes Redis and basic machine learning.
 At it's core, Winston is a configurable roll-your-own A/B testing tool.
-Winston comes with several flavors of AB testing out of the box based on configuration options:
+Winston comes with several flavors of AB testing out of the box based on user-defined configuration options.

+## Features

+* Supports machine learning so you can set and forget variations and let Winston determine the best one.
+* Supports split testing (multiple tests per page at once)
+* Supports client side javascript events as well as code-triggered events
+* Minimal bloat to your codebase
+* Highly configurable
+* Composer based

-#### About Machine Learning
+#### Winston and Machine Learning
 You can optionally tell Winston whether you'd like to enable machine learning algorithm or not.
-If it's enabled, Winston will first check if a test is reliably a favorite via confidence intervals.
-If a test has no clear favorite, Winston falls back to picking a random test variation a certain percentage of the time *(defaults to 10%)* and picks the current top performing variant the other percentage of the time *(90%)*.
-If no test variations have any data collected, Winston will always pick at random.
+If it's enabled, Winston performs the following:

+1. It first checks if a test is reliably a favorite via confidence intervals.
+2. If a test has no clear favorite, Winston decides on one of the following execution paths:
+   1. It falls back to picking a random test variation a certain percentage of the time *(defaults to 10%)*
+   2. It picks the current top performing variant the remaining percentage of the time *(defaults to 90%)*.
+   3. If no test variations have any data collected, Winston will always pick at random.

 The goal of Winston is to take the guess work out of displaying a top performing test variation.
-It's a set and forget operation.
+It's a set and forget operation on your part and Winston takes care of the rest.
+The default random percentages are entirely configurable.

-## Status

-Winston is *alpha* and in *active development*.
-You can contribute, but it's not ready for showtime.

 ## Usage

-Below is an example of using Winston.
-It has three core parts:
+Winston installation and setup is comprised of three core parts.
+Below is an overview of the three parts followed by details on configuring each of the parts.

 1. *Configuration:*
    You need to setup your Winston configuration file settings to your liking and create tests and variations.
+You can store your configuration settings however you want (array, JSON, Yaml, database, key/val store) so long as you can convert the settings to a properly formatted array when initializing Winston.
 2. *Client Side Code:*
    You need to add code to your client facing frontend website to display variations and track performance.
 3. *Server Side Code:*
    You need to create a new server side file (a controller route and action if you use MVC) which you grant Winston access to POST data to.
-There are two specific API endpoints you'll need for Winston which ultimately call the following:
+There are two specific API endpoints you'll need for Winston which ultimately load an instance of Winston and call the following:
    1. `$winston->recordEvent($_POST);`
    2. `$winston->recordPageview($_POST);`

 #### Configuration

-Winston requires a fairly bulky configuration array of settings, tests, and test variations.
+Winston requires a fairly lengthy configuration array of settings, tests, and test variations.
 For a full picture of what a configuration array looks like, check out the basic example config file:

 https://github.com/popdotco/winston/blob/master/examples/config.php